dwilliams304/ts-ticket-tracker/README.md

-# Welcome to the TypeScript Bug Tracker
+# TypeScript Bug Tracker

-> A fullstack TypeScript project to track and squash bugs.
+> A bug-tracker app that is built with a TypeScript/React front-end

-## Scripts
+&nbsp;

-*Nothing here yet*
+---

-## Developer Notes
+## Notes

-No notes yet.
++ This currently WIP and has incomplete documentation, check back in later!